nasa/puma/README.md

 See the [publications](./publications.md) file for a full list of papers on PuMA and its numerical methods.

+## Common errors and bug reporting
+This is a list of the common errors encountered during the setup and how to solve them:

+- If receiving the error message "Permission Denied" when attempting to run ./installer.sh, run "chmod +x installer.sh" and try again
+- If an error "xcrun: error: invalid active developer path" is displayed on a Mac, the Xcode CommandLineTools need to be installed
+- When importing pumapy, if an "MPI_Init_thread" error is displayed, add "export MPICH_INTERFACE_HOSTNAME=localhost" to ~/.bashrc (Linux) or ~/.bash_profile (Mac)
+- If an error "make: Warning: File ... has modification time ... s in the future" is displayed, then run "sudo apt install ntp" (or equivalent for your distribution)
+- If an error "fatal error: GL/gl.h: No such file or directory" is displayed, then run "sudo apt-get install mesa-common-dev" (or equivalent for your distribution)

+### Linux-specific requirements
+Many linux distributions come with built-in development tools, but others to do.
+Before beginning the installation, make sure that the following are installed:
+- gcc
+- g++
+- make
+- git

+To see if they are installed, run each in a terminal window.
+If they are not installed, a message will appear saying "Command 'INPUT' not found".
+In Ubuntu, each of these can be installed by the following commands:
+- sudo apt-get install git
+- sudo apt-get install build-essential

+The build-essential installation will isntall gcc, g++, and make.
+On Fedora based distributions, they can be installed using yum:
+- sudo yum group install git
+- sudo yum group install "Development Tools"

+It is also recommended that the following be run, in case your system does not have the necessary GL libraries:
+- sudo apt-get install mesa-common-dev (for Ubuntu)
+- sudo yum install mesa-libGL-devel (For Fedora/CentOS)

+If any bugs are found, or if the software crashes for any reason, please contact either of the authors mentioned below.

 ## Contributing to PuMA
 Since PuMA is a free open-source code, any user is welcome to contribute or collaborate however they would like.
 If you are interested in significant development for your research goals, please contact either of the authors mentioned below.

 ## Authors
 Creator:  Joseph Ferguson